SimaoAbranches/Elementos_project/Project1/docs/task1_data_integration.md

 The merged file is saved at `outputs/merged_dataset.csv` and it is the input for Task 2.

-## Things I noticed
+## Things we noticed

-While checking the columns I already noticed some things that will be useful for Task 2:
+While checking the columns we already noticed some things that will be useful for Task 2:

 - There seem to be some columns that look duplicated: